Back

 Regulatory Scope and Application

 REACH deals with a wide range of chemicals in many industries.
-It covers over 200 substances of very high concern.
+It covers over 235 substances of very high concern on its Candidate List, with over 60 on the Authorisation list.
 RoHS, however, only applies to electrical and electronic equipment.
-It bans 10 harmful substances in these products.
+It bans 10 harmful substances in these products, including four phthalates added by RoHS 3.

 Substance Restrictions and Thresholds

 REACH and RoHS have different ways of handling substance limits.
 REACH limits substances on the SVHC Candidate List, requiring reports for amounts over 0.1% by weight.
-RoHS has specific limits, like 0.1% for lead and 0.01% for cadmium.
+RoHS has specific limits, like 0.1% for lead and 0.01% for cadmium, with concentration limits (1000 ppm or 0.1% weight/weight for most substances) strictly enforced.
+Exemptions exist under RoHS but require careful management, monitoring, and are subject to renewal or revocation.

 Compliance Processes and Documentation

 Compliance under REACH and RoHS is different.
-REACH needs detailed reports and might require substance registration and authorization.
-RoHS compliance is simpler, needing self-declaration through CE marking and keeping technical files.
+REACH needs detailed reports and might require substance registration and authorization, along with potential stricter controls on new substance classes like PFAS.
+RoHS compliance is simpler, needing self-declaration through CE marking and keeping technical files, but still requires thorough material audits and engaged supplier communication.
 These differences affect how companies manage their supply chains and develop products.

 “Understanding the nuances between REACH and RoHS is essential for ensuring product compliance in the EU market.”